educationfutures/star-party-planner/README.md

 - DSS2 images are shown through a **red filter** to remain night‑vision safe
 - **Caching** with an optional cleanup flag so your cron job stays fast

-> Wikipedia thumbnails were previously used for some targets.
+> This script may run slowly when downloading previews of images for the first time.
 > DSS2 Red (via NASA SkyView) is now preferred for consistency and night‑vision safety.

 ---